 (9) Five9 increased conversion rates by 300% with an ebook effort

-They started out by creating customer avatars, by interviewing their current customers.
+They started by creating customer avatars by interviewing their current customers.
 Next, they created an eBook using the feedback from the interview/survey.
-Additionally, they used sections from this eBook to be repurposed and republished on different social media marketing platforms, as well as blog posts.
-They even used re-purposed content for lead nurturing.
+Additionally, they used sections from this eBook to be repurposed and republished on different social media marketing platforms and blog posts.
+They even used repurposed content for lead nurturing.

-The eBook was divided into 9 sections, which were then recreated as blog posts and social media posts.
+The eBook was designed by dividing it into 9 sections, which got recreated as blog posts and social media posts.
 Pat Oldenburg, Senior Manager of Content Marketing, said

 We had a whole social plan.
 We had a blog plan, where we had 10 blog posts total and several social posts for each of those.
 We also turned it into a nurture campaign.
 This included: